barrust/bloom/README.md

 Bloom Filters are a probabilistic data structure that allows for the storage and look up of elements.
 The data stored in a Bloom Filter is not retrievable.
 Once data is 'inserted', data can be checked to see if it likely has been seen or if it definitely has not.
-Bloom filters guarantee a 0% False Negative rate with a pre-selected false positive rate.
+Bloom Filters guarantee a 0% False Negative rate with a pre-selected false positive rate.